Shu-YuL/AED-Smart-Alarm/README.md

 ## Usage of this Repository

-This repository contains all the code, files such as the PCB layout and 3D models, and documentation for the AED Smart Alarm project.
+This repository contains all the code, files such as the hardware design project, PCB layout and 3D models.
 Please refer to the documentation for instructions on how to set up and use the system.